asamy/ksm/README.md

 To control which events do a VM-exit, the processor offers 3 main "VM control structure" fields, which are (see vmx.h for a full list of controls):

-1. Primary processor control (stuff like MSR, I/O, cr3-load-exiting,
+1. Primary processor control (stuff like enabling MSR/IO controls, cr3-load-exiting, cr3-store-exiting, etc.)
-   cr3-store-exiting, etc.)
-2. Secondary processor control (which must be activated by setting a bit inside primary, and offers stuff like Extended Page Tables, Virtual Processor ID, and even descriptor tables like GDT/IDT/TR/LDT, etc.)
+2. Secondary processor control (which must be activated by setting a bit inside primary, and offers stuff like enabling Extended Page Tables, Virtual Processor ID (for cache control), and even descriptor table-exiting like when they load/store GDT/IDT/TR/LDT, etc.)
 3. Pin based control (External interrupts, posted interrupts, preemption timer, virtual non-maskable interrupt).
 This basically controls interrupt delivery, the "External interrupts" bit means that the processor will exit each